raistlin79/3D_Motion_Planning/README.md

 ## Executing the flight

 I tried a few spots.
-Here is picture of a calculated voronoi graph based path:
+Here is picture of a calculated Voronoi graph based path:

 ![Voroni Graph.](Graph.png)